nitad54448/yappari-5-1/README.md

 _Note : the files given as examples in the /files directory have a decimal separator . (a dot).
 You cannot read them if the decimal separator of your system is ',' _

 #### 3 columns ####
 This option reads a three-column ASCII file, which should be separated by the character selected in the [Parameters](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#parameters) page, and it should contain frequency in Hz, Zr, and Zi.
-It is important to note that for French users (and some others), ideally the separator value for a number should be a dot “.” and not a comma “,” (you may need to adjust this in the Windows parameters).
-I did not check if the program works when a number is represented as 1,256 instead of usual 1.256, but obviously one can not use ',' for separating both the digits in a number representation and separating values in a text file.
+Be aware of the decimal separator of your Windows system the decimal separator (for French users and some others the default value is a comma “,”; the first thing I do on my computers is change it to ".").
+The example datafiles that are in /files have a "." decimal separator so if you have "," on your system you cannot read them.
+But you can read your own files if the decimal separator of your system is the same in your files. (obviously there is a distinction between decimal separator which is always "." or "," and data separator which can be TAB, space, ",", ";")
 The file may contain a description line (like parameters or type of the sample), if the description does not contain only numbers which might be interpreted as data values by the program.
 The best option is to have only 3 columns and no text or empty lines in the file.
-If you want to keep one or more description lines in the file, you should use the "Custom" format and prepare a "description file", see below.
+If you want to keep one or more description lines in the file, it is better to use the "Custom" format and prepare a "description file", see below.

 If the reading is successful, the dataset will be inserted in the first position with a name taken from the filename open.
 This name can be changed by the user.
 Only one dataset can be read with this command.
 _Note : You should select the proper separator string in the Parameters page prior to use this function._